Beloborodova-Anastasiia/stripe_pay/README.md

 cd stripe_pay
 ```

-Create env-file with environment variables by template (Создать env-файл с переменными окружения по образцу):
+Create env-file with environment variables by template in the root of project (there is env_example in the root):

 ```
 STRIPE_SECRET_KEY=YOUR_STRIPE_SECRET_KEY